S3-working-group/s3-practical-guide/content/src/enablers-of-co-creation/governance-facilitator.md

 ## Governance Facilitator (cont.)

-When using S3 for governance, the facilitator familiarizes themselves with the following patterns:
+To support effective governance, the facilitator should be familiar with the following patterns:

 -   rounds
 -   proposal forming